IALACOLREG

 Common Mistakes

-Small vessels having no means of making sound signals at all
+Small vessels (< 12 m) carrying no means of making any efficient sound signal

 Test Your Knowledge